-The site is identified as being affected by the Floodplain Assessment Overlay and Storm Tide (High Hazard and Medium Hazard) under the Flood and Storm Tide Inundation Overlay Code.
-Stages 1A and 1B are located within the western region of the site outside of the mapped features.
+The site is identified as being affected by the Floodplain Assessment Overlay and Storm Tide (High Hazard and Medium Hazard) under the Flood and Storm Tide Hazard Overlay Code.
+Stage 2 is located within the western region of the site, generally responsive to the hazard overlay.
+The applicant has undertaken extensive flood studies as part of the Stage 1 development, this can be provided to Council upon request.

-The proposed development is considered to comply with the Flood and Storm Tide Inundation Overlay Code on this basis.
+The proposed development is considered to comply with the Flood and Storm Tide Hazard Overlay Code on this basis.